Memorized Deck by Juan Tamariz, Pit Hartling, Woody Aragon, Liam Montier, and John Guastaferro

 Cons

-Requires significant practice to master
+Requires dedicated practice to master the memorization and calculations

 Effect